A website is not a magic wand that instantly creates business. Here are some steps to help you climb the google ladder & improve your ranking.

 - Guest posts – A common method for getting backlinks is by writing guests posts on other reputable websites in your niche.
 This method has been quite abused of late but done correctly can give your site a boost, as well as make you an authority in your niche and hopefully get targeted referral traffic too.
 Here’s a fantastic article on writing guests posts to help guide you – The Definitive Guide to Guest Blogging by Brian Dean

-- Directories – There’s heaps that are available that have both free and paid options but these are to be used with caution; like backlinks from poorly ranked sites, directory listings can sometimes be harmful too so try to stick to those that are well known with good page ranks.
-You also need to check if these links from directories (and all websites) are actually counted too as some add what is called a nofollow link which means google doesn’t even count it as a backlink.
-If you can find locally based directories obviously that’s a big bonus too, if you’re a Tradie for example, you should be listed on Riverina Tradies (shameless plug I know!).
-You could also consider local business chambers, council business directories and so on.
+- Directories – There are heaps that are available that have both free and paid options but these are to be used with caution; like backlinks from poorly ranked sites, directory listings can sometimes be harmful too so try to stick to those that are well known with good page ranks.
+You also need to check if these links from directories (and all websites) are actually counted too as some add what is called a no-follow link which means google doesn’t even count it as a backlink.
+If you can find locally based directories obviously that’s a big bonus too.
+You could also consider local business chambers, council business directories, and so on.

 - Blog Reviews – Find quality blogs within your niche and contact them about what product or service you provide.
 Offer them a freebie product or service in exchange for a mention on their blog or better still, perhaps even writing a review about it.
 Don’t just straight out ask for a link though as that’s spammy and could violate Google’s Webmaster Guidelines.

-- Google+ Profile – You’ll need a google+ profile to set up your google+ business page (I will discuss further down) so it’s worth setting one up.
+- Google My Business Profile – You’ll need a Google My Business profile to set up your Google My Business business page (I will discuss further down) so it’s worth setting one up.
 Within the about section of your profile you can write about yourself and what you do… and guess what, include links to your website!

 2. Get your Social Media Sorted

-Social media activity can be used as an indicator to search engines for a sites credibility and popularity as well as help determine which sites are relevant based on the given keyword search.
-That combined with the popularity of social media sites these days highlight the importance of having a social media presence.
-Which platforms (i.e. Facebook, instagram, Pinterest etc.) you use will depend on your business type, but google+ is one I would strongly recommend.
+Social media activity can be used as an indicator to search engines for a website’s credibility and popularity, as well as help determine which sites are relevant based on the given keyword search.
+That combined with the popularity of social media sites these days highlights the importance of having a social media presence.
+Which platforms (i.e. Facebook, Instagram, Pinterest, etc.) you use will depend on your business type, but Google My Business is one I would strongly recommend.

-Google+ may not be as popular as other social media platforms, however having a google+ page will help your google ranking and is a lot more important than most people realise.
-I have another article which discusses Google+ and it’s importance here, but in the meantime here’s some quick steps to get you started:
+Google My Business may not be as popular as other social media platforms, however having a Google My Business page will help your google ranking and is a lot more important than most people realise.
+I have another article which discusses Google My Business and it’s importance here, but in the meantime here are some quick steps to get you started: